Joe Bergeron's Astronomy

-Luckily that was an adjustment that did not need to be made
+Luckily that adjustment does not need to be made

 often.
 I've also replaced the original RA stepper motor with a

 new one.
-The old motors tended to chatter as they operate,
+The old motors tended to chatter as they operated,

 pulsing hard enough to possibly introduce some vibration into